marifyo/fggcosha/about.md

 1. Name while at FGGC Onitsha.
 2. Year of Graduation.
 3. Current Name if different.
-4. Boarding House(s) and years of residence, if more than one.
+4. Boarding House(s), and years of residence if more than one.

 ### Donations